rolling-scopes-school/tasks/react/modules/tasks/state-management.md

 **Scenario:** Flyout Actions

 - **Given** I have selected at least one item
-- **When** the flyout appears at the bottom of the page
+- **When** the flyout appears
+- **Then** it is always visible, stuck to the bottom of the page with a sticky position
-- **Then** it displays the number of selected items
+- **And** it displays the number of selected items
 - **And** provides "Unselect all" and "Download" buttons

 **Acceptance Criteria:**

-- Flyout appears when at least one item is selected.
+- Flyout appears with a sticky position at the bottom of the page when at least one item is selected.
 [5 points]
+- Flyout is always visible and does not scroll out of view.
+[5 points]
 - Flyout displays the number of selected items.
-[5 points]
+[2 points]
 - "Unselect all" and "Download" buttons work as described.
-[5 points]
+[3 points]

 ### Feature 4: Downloading Selected Items as CSV (**10 points**)